 - a.
-Decrease of up to 5% of the minimum percentage of widows and doors that must cover a street-facing building facade. - b.
-Increase of up to 5 feet of a maximum allowed blank wall area on a street-facing building facade. - 7.
-Story Height - Decrease of up to 1 foot of a required minimum ground floor elevation or up to 18 inches for accessibility needs. - b.
+Decrease of up to 1 foot of a required minimum ground floor elevation or up to 18 inches for accessibility needs. - b.
 Increase of up to 2 feet of a required maximum ground floor elevation. - c.
 Increase of up to 5 feet of a required maximum ground floor elevation if there is a slope of 10% or greater (as measured parallel to the street). - d.
-Decrease of up to 1 foot of a required minimum ground story floor height. - 8.
-Pedestrian Access
+Decrease of up to 1 foot of a required minimum ground story floor height.

+8. Pedestrian Access